Speckle-breasted wren: Distribution and habitat

 The three subspecies occur in somewhat different habitats.
 P. s. sclateri inhabits the undergrowth of dry forest up to approximately 1600 m elevation.
 P. s. columbianus inhabits the thick understory of forest borders and open woodland at elevations between 1300 and 2000 m.
 P. s. paucimaculatus inhabits the interior and edges of deciduous semi-humid woodland, especially those with a dense understory.
 It ranges from the lowlands to approximately 1600 m in Ecuador and to 2000 m in Peru.

 Behavior

 Feeding

-P. s. paucimaculatus is known to eat insects, and the other two subspecies are assumed to also be mostly or completely insectivorous.
+Pheugopedius sclateri paucimaculatus is known to eat insects, and the other two subspecies are assumed to also be mostly or completely insectivorous.
 It and P. s. sclateri are known to forage in the understory, though the former also sometimes goes higher.
 They are usually in pairs and often join mixed-species foraging flocks.
 P. s. columbianus is assumed to have a similar strategy.

 Breeding

 Only P. s. paucimaculatus breeding phenology has been studied.
 Its breeding season apparently spans from April to September, based on the dates of observation of an active nest, of adults carrying food, and of recent fledglings.
 The one described nest was enclosed, made from sticks, vines, leaves, and lichen, and was on the ground; it held four eggs.